maxrossello/redmine_app_timesheets/README.md

 Assigning an Order/Order Activity to a timelog spent over an issue does not impact the timelog's Version and Activity set for project management purposes.

-You need to share the Target Versions in your projects to all projects in order to be able to enable them as Orders in the timesheets.
+You can mark Target Versions in your projects through a special custom field in order to use them as Orders in the timesheets.

-Since 1.3 you don't need to assign role permissions into the backing project.
+Since 1.3 you don't need to assign role permissions into the backing project except for spent time reports.

 ## Screenshots